Stand Atlantic: 2018–2022: Skinny Dipping, Pink Elephant, and F.E.A.R.

-On April 29, 2021, the band released "Deathwish", a track which featured Nothing,Nowhere, along with an accompanying music video.

-On September 17 they released "Superglue" with Birds of Tokyo.
-On November 4, 2021, they released "Molotov (OK)", with an accompanying music video.
+On 29 April 2021, the band released "Deathwish", a track which featured Nothing,Nowhere, along with an accompanying music video.
+This was followed in September 2021, with "Superglue" featuring Birds of Tokyo.
+On 4 November 2021, they released "Molotov (OK)", with an accompanying music video.
 Fraser said of the song's themes that "I went to a Christian school for 3 years of my life and when a pastor says 'all gays will burn in hell' during an assembly, you're gonna remember it, and you're gonna write a song about it."

-On January 14, 2022, they released "Pity Party" with Royal & the Serpent as the lead single from their album F.E.A.R.
-They later released "Hair Out" (stylized in all lowercase) on March 3, 2022, and released their album F.E.A.R. on May 6, 2022.
+In January 2022, the group released "Pity Party" with Royal & the Serpent as the lead single from their album F.E.A.R., which followed on 6 May 2022.